wangziqi2013/wangziqi2013.github.io/_posts/2020-01-09-understand-zsim-cache-cc.markdown

 and `endAccess()` is called after everything has completed on the current level.
 The cache access locking protocol maintains the invariant that at any moment in time when the thread is working on cache X to serve a request initiated from leaf cache Y, as long as we are between `startAccess()` and `endAccess()` of X, it is guaranteed that the access locks on the path from X to Y, as well as the invalidation lock of X, are acquired.
+Under this invariant, we can safely assume that no concurrent invalidation and access will alter the state of any node on the path from X to Y, and all member functions of the coherence controller class can be written in a race-free manner.
+In order to implement this invariant, in addition to the 2PL-style acquisition and release of `tcc`'s lock, when the thread moves from the current cache Z to its parent W, we first release the invalidation lock on cache Z, allowing pending invalidations to proceed to Z and its children caches, and then attempt to acquire the invalidation lock of W. This will create a short window in which invalidations can be propagated from W to Z, and the acquisition of W's invalidation lock will only be granted after the current active invalidation
+(if any) completes on cache W, hence breaking the invariant.
+After the invalidation lock of W are acquired, the invariant is re-established, and we can access cache W's internal state safely.